Gabrielnero000/PBR-Playground/README.md

 ## Base Architecture for a Ray Tracer
 Here is a basic UML diagram that can be used as base for our Ray Tracer.
 Gradually it will be expanded as we add new features, so it's important to have a robust architecture in the begining.
 I'll be using C++ to implementation, since we need fast computation and object-oriented features (inheritance, polymorphism, function overload, etc).
 I'm using the [GLM](https://glm.g-truc.net/0.9.9/index.html) library to abstract some vector representation and operations (for now).
 So there it is:

+As we can see, we have intially four

 ## Gallery: Images of Experiments